 I was thinking about this project for a couple of months – playing in my mind how I would like my quilt to look, trying to decide which clothes to use and choosing fabrics that the baby clothes pieces would be appliqués onto.
 Finally, I was ready to start.

-Don’t forget to PIN this project to your Pinterest board!
+PIN this project to your Pinterest board for later!

 For this project you will need: